News

 John Snow is often called the founder of epidemiology, the study of health in populations.
 He is best known for his work on tracking the spread of cholera during an epidemic in London in 1854.

-Hosted on MSN17d
+Hosted on MSN2mon

 How does raw water compare to tap water?
-A microbiologist explains why the risks outweigh the benefitsFirst, physician John Snow traced a deadly cholera outbreak to contaminated water from London’s Broad Street pump.
-Second, Louis Pasteur advanced the germ theory of disease, which postulated ...
+A microbiologist explains why the risks outweigh the benefitsFirst, physician John Snow traced a deadly cholera outbreak to contaminated water from London's Broad Street pump.
+Second, Louis Pasteur advanced the germ theory of disease, which postulated that ...

 It was made in 1854 by a London physician named John Snow.
 He suspected that the cholera outbreak in London’s Soho neighborhood, which killed 616 people, was spread through water, not air.
 At that ...